bring/hedwig/README.md

 http://localhost:3001/main.js
 ```

+## Staging
+The staging environment is setup in Heroku as a separate app.
+All the assets are copied to `docs` folder and referred from there in this branch.

+Pushing a new change will automatically deploy the app in Heroku.

+`setup_staging` task need to be run whenever the staging branch is reset.
+It copies the `scripts/Procfile` to the root folder.
+Commit and push the file in `staging` branch only.

+`master` branch shouldn't have a Procfile.

 ### Versioning
 Hedwig uses [semantic versioning](http://semver.org/) to make sure once a site starts using it, the CSS file won't suddenly change and break the site.
 The version number is located in `package.json`, and will be appended to the `.css` and `.js` files.
 Example - `bring-1.0.3.css`.